-when no AF magnetic scattering is present.
-Secondly, during the spin flop the shape of the offspecular scattering narrows (right side) as the ripened domains are turning perpendicular, but we see no change in the line shape on the left side (where the domains should give contribution after the flop).
-The latter observation suggests that the coarsened domains are larger, than the resolution of our experiment.
-From the first statement it follows that not only AF domains, but also correlated magnetic interface roughness can contribute to the off-specular scattering at the AF position.25 The experiment with the best statistics was SI-962 (2003 December).
+AF position.25 The experiment with the best statistics was SI-962 (2003 December).
 We were able to fit the off-specular spectra of Fig. 8.21 with the sum of two exponentials.
-The ξ values obtained are: $\xi_1 = 1.5 \pm 0.3 \ \mu m$, $\xi_2 = 14 \pm 0.9 \ \mu m$.
+The ξ values obtained are: $\xi_1 = 1.5 \pm 0.3 \,\mu\text{m}$, $\xi_2 = 14 \pm 0.9 \,\mu\text{m}$.
 The contribution of subspectra was 11% and 89% for ξ_1 and ξ_2 , respectively. ξ_2 gives a lower size estimation of the coarsened domains, while the interpretation of the part with ξ_1 is not so straightforward.
 As was noted before, if they originated fully from AF-domain scattering, then we would not see this contribution before the spin flop (at 7 mT) and we would see an increasing shoulder with increasing field at the spin-flop region (Fig 8.26 left side).
-It is not easy to say if such increase wwas observed, as the statistics was low in those measurements.
+It is not easy to say if such increase was observed, as the statistics was low in those measurements.
 On the other hand the good agreement of ξ_1 with the coarsened domains suggest that this contribution originates from AF domain 'islands', which retain their ripened state.
 A final decisive statement could be given only based on measurements with better statistics, and perhaps at a higher-order AF peak.